 - 1. Which of the following is a correct statement of a member's or candidate's duty under the Code and Standards? - A. In the absence of specific applicable law or other regulatory requirements, the Code and Standards govern the member's or candidate's actions. - B. A member or candidate is required to comply only with applicable local laws, rules, regulations, or customs, even though the Code and Standards may impose a higher degree of responsibility or a higher duty on the member or candidate. - C. A member or candidate who trades securities in a securities market where no applicable local laws or stock exchange rules regulate the use of material nonpublic information may take investment action based on material nonpublic information. - 2.
+An investment management firm has been hired by ETV Corporation to work on an additional public offering for the company.
+The firm's brokerage unit now has a "sell" recommendation on ETV, but the head of the investment banking department has asked the head of the brokerage unit to change the recommendation from "sell" to "buy."
+According to the Standards, the head of the brokerage unit would be permitted to: - A. increase the recommendation by no more than one increment (in this case, to a "hold" recommendation). - B. place the company on a restricted list and give only factual information about the company. - C. assign a new analyst to decide if the stock deserves a higher rating. - 3.
 Ward is scheduled to visit the corporate headquarters of Evans Industries.
 Ward expects to use the information he obtains there to complete his research report on Evans stock.
 Ward learns that Evans plans to pay all of Ward's expenses for the trip, including costs of meals, hotel room, and air transportation.
-Which of the following actions would be the best course for Ward to take under the Code and Standards? - A. Accept the expense-paid trip and write an objective report. - B. Pay for all travel expenses, including costs of meals and incidental items. - C. Accept the expense-paid trip but disclose the value of the services accepted in the report. - 3.
-An investment management firm has been hired by ETV Corporation to work on an additional public offering for the company.
-The firm's brokerage unit now has a "sell" recommendation on ETV, but the head of the investment banking department has asked the head of the brokerage unit to change the recommendation from "sell" to "buy."
-According to the Standards, the head of the brokerage unit would be permitted to: - A. increase the recommendation by no more than one increment (in this case, to a "hold" recommendation). - B. place the company on a restricted list and give only factual information about the company. - C. assign a new analyst to decide whether the stock deserves a higher rating. - 4.
+Which of the following actions would be the best course for Ward to take under the Code and Standards? - A. Accept the expense-paid trip, and write an objective report. - B. Pay for all travel expenses, including costs of meals and incidental items. - C. Accept the expense-paid trip, but disclose the value of the services accepted in the report. - 4.
 Long has been asked to be the keynote speaker at an upcoming investment conference.
 The event is being hosted by one of the third-party investment managers currently used by his pension fund.
 The manager offers to cover all conference and travel costs for Long and make the conference registrations free for three additional members of his investment management team.
-To ensure that the conference obtains the best speakers, the host firm has arranged for an exclusive golf outing for the day following the conference on a local championship-caliber
+To ensure that the conference obtains the best speakers, the host firm has arranged for an exclusive golf outing for the day following the conference on a local championship-caliber course.
+Which of the following is least likely to violate Standard I(B)?

-- course.
-Which of the following is least likely to violate Standard I(B)? - A. Long may accept only the offer to have his conference-related expenses paid by the host firm.
-B. - B. Long may accept the offer to have his conference-related expenses paid and may attend the exclusive golf outing at the expense of the hosting firm. - Long may accept the entire package of incentives offered to speak at this conference. - 5.
-Grey recommends the purchase of a mutual fund that invests solely in long-term US Treasury bonds.
-He makes the following statements to his clients: - I. "The payment of the bonds is guaranteed by the US government; therefore, the default risk of the bonds is virtually zero." - II.
-"If you invest in the mutual fund, you will earn a 10% rate of return each year for the next several years based on historical performance of the market."
+- A. Long may accept only the offer to have his conference-related expenses paid by the host firm. - B. Long may accept the offer to have his conference-related expenses paid and may attend the exclusive golf outing at the expense of the hosting firm. - C. Long may accept the entire package of incentives offered to speak at this conference.